-RI SNAP-Ed strives to evolve and improve in order to provide the best nutrition education for RI SNAP-Ed eligible individuals.
-To meet the goal of continual improvement, some additions are included in this new three-year plan.
+RI SNAP-Ed continues to strive to evolve and improve in order to provide the best nutrition education for RI SNAP-Ed eligible individuals.
+To meet the goal of continual improvement, the three-year plan includes additions from previous plans and Year 2 has added more collaborative efforts to meet the goals.

-A major overarching theme of this three-year plan is cultural relevance.
-Based on results from needs assessments and conversations with community partners and key stakeholders, there is a request for nutrition education that encompasses food-related cultural diversity.
-To meet this need, SNAP-Ed will anonymously collect country of origin data from participants across our programs to determine what ethnic recipes would be most relevant to participants.
+A major overarching theme of this three-year plan continues to be cultural relevance.
+Based on results from needs assessments and conversations with community partners, there is a request for nutrition education that encompasses food-related cultural diversity.
+To meet this need, SNAP-Ed continues to anonymously collect country of origin data from participants across our programs to determine what ethnic recipes would be most relevant to participants.
 Professional development (PD) for staff will provide further education regarding SNAP-Ed participants' diverse eating habits and food customs.
-Combined, these data and PD opportunities will inform the creation of low-cost, culturally relevant recipes.
-Aside from new recipes, the various modes of education will integrate more culturally diverse foods into the lessons.
+Combined, these data and PD opportunities inform the creation of low-cost, culturally relevant recipes.
+Aside from new recipes, the various modes of education integrate more culturally diverse foods into the lessons.
 Lastly, the plan includes the development of a social marketing campaign around racially and ethnically diverse foods.

-The formation and inclusion of new partnerships within several subpopulations including the older adult population, refugee population, and Narragansett Indian Tribe members strengthens and expands the work RI SNAP-Ed continues to conduct.
+The formation and inclusion of new partnerships within several subpopulations including the older adult population, non-US-born persons and refugee population, and Narragansett Indian Tribe members strengthens and expands the work RI SNAP-Ed continues to conduct.

-Within the older adult population, partnerships with RI Meals on Wheels, RI Office of Healthy Aging, and Age-Friendly RI expand the reach of SNAP-Ed through direct or indirect education as well as what PSE work to accomplish.
+Within the older adult population, partnerships with RI Meals on Wheels, RI Office of Healthy Aging, and Age-Friendly RI expand the reach of SNAP-Ed through direct or indirect education as well as help guide what PSE work to accomplish.

-The refugee population is another subpopulation with whom RI SNAP-Ed wants to increase relationships to meet the needs of the community.
-Therefore, there will be expanded work with community partners such as Dorcas International Institute of Rhode Island to better serve the refugee population of RI.
+RI SNAP-Ed also wants to increase relationships to meet the needs of non-US-born persons and refugee populations.
+Therefore, there continues to be expanded work with community partners such as Dorcas International Institute of Rhode Island to better serve the refugee population of RI.

 While there is a long-standing relationship between RI SNAP-Ed and the Narragansett Indian Tribe, the only Tribal Nation in the state, ongoing conversations will help develop further collaboration and partnerships.
+New this past year is participation in the Tribe's Food Sovereignty Project.

-A new setting RI SNAP-Ed aims to increase collaborations with is the health care clinic setting.
-Aside from some programs at a community clinic, there has been little clinical-community connection to date.
-A new clinical-community partnership with Hasbro Children's Hospital Primary Care Clinic has formed.
-Over the next three years, the plan lays out the creation, implementation and evaluation of a distance-based education program for parents/caregivers of clinic clients.
+A new setting of this three-year plan that RI SNAP-Ed aims to increase collaborations with is the health care clinic setting.
+Aside from some programs at a community clinic, there has been little clinical- community connection.
+A new clinical-community partnership with Hasbro Children's Hospital Primary Care Clinic formed in year 1 of this plan.
+The plan lays out the creation, implementation and evaluation of a distance-based education program for parents/caregivers of clinic pediatric patients (ages 2-8 years).

 Lastly, this three-year plan delineates the launch of a social marketing campaign.
-This campaign prioritizes reaching racial and ethnic minority subpopulations.
-Thus, the formation, pilot, implementation, and evaluation of the social marketing campaign will involve appropriate stakeholders, community partners, and SNAP-Ed adult and parent participants themselves.
-A key priority of the campaign is to address nutrition disparities among low-income Rhode Islanders through the application of cultural and racial equity lenses.
+This campaign prioritizes reaching racial and ethnic groups.
+Thus, each stage of the social marketing campaign involves appropriate community partners and SNAP-Ed adult and parent participants themselves.
+A key priority of the campaign is to address nutrition disparities among RI people with lower incomes through the application of a cultural and racial equity lens.